flashlight/text/bindings/python/README.md

     # results is sorted array with the best hypothesis stored with index=0.
 ```

-### Define your own language model for beam-search decoding
+### Decoding with your own language model
-One can define custom language model in python and use it for beam-search decoding.
+One can define custom language model in python and use it for beam search decoding.

-To deal with language model state we use the base class ``LMState`` and one can define additional
-info corresponding to each state via creating ``dict(LMState, info)`` inside language model class:
+To store language model state, derive from the `LMState` base class and define additional data corresponding to each state by creating `dict(LMState, info)` inside the language model class:

 ```python
     import numpy